-The season was nearly half way over and Pete Rose was on a hitting streak.
-A reporter asked for an interview following a difficult loss.
+The season was nearly halfway over, and Pete Rose was on a hitting streak.
+A reporter asked for an interview following a painful loss.
 He said to Rose, “You need 78 hits to break Ty Cobb’s record.
 How many times at bat will you need to get 78 hits?”

 “Seventy-eight,” came his quick reply.

 “Come on,” said the reporter.
 “You don’t expect to get 78 hits in 78 times at bat, do you?”